davidhu2006/cs246e-notes/Notes/problem_18.md

 class string{
     size_t n;
     size_t cap;
-    char *theString;//short string optimization, use this space as an arry of chars, if n is small
+    char *theString;//short string optimization, use this space as an array of chars, if n is small
     //The size n can also be discriminator
 }
 ```